tntakahashi/nestdaq/nestdaq/telemetry/README.md

 | `fairmq.transport` | NestDAQ/FairMQ custom | FairMQ transport. |

 Detailed NestDAQ and FairMQ build/git metadata is emitted as structured startup log bodies, not as resource attributes.
-The OpenTelemetry SDK may add its own SDK resource attributes independently; this table lists attributes explicitly set by NestDAQ.
+The OpenTelemetry software development kit (SDK) may add its own SDK resource attributes independently; this table lists attributes explicitly set by NestDAQ.

 ## FairLogger Log Records